It usually indicates that there is a misalignment between the two eyes.

 In contrast to hyperphoria or hypertropia, in which the eyes move in different directions to refine again, each eye moves upward in a dissociated vertical divergence when the other eye is fixing.

-After neutralizing the horizontal deviation, there was a right hypertropia of 4 D prisms that increased in the right gaze and in the left head tilt.
+After neutralizing the horizontal deviation, there was a right hypertropia of 4 D prisms that increased in the right gaze and the left head tilt.

 However, the ductions and versions did not show any overacting or lack of action, and the Maddox double bar tests showed no signs of torsional weakness.